ADA-research/auto-verify/docs/contributing.md

 ## Submitting your code

 After you have made modifications to your code, open a pull request [here](https://github.com/ADA-research/auto-verify/pulls).
 If a maintainer approves of the changes and the pipeline succeeds, the pull request will be merged into the main repository.
+If the pipeline fails, please fix them and submit a new pull request or close and reopen the issue.